dmurfet/deeplinearlogic/README.md

 sudo pip install tensorflow-gpu
 ```

 Then follow the instructions on the TensorFlow webpage to check the GPU is working.
 Then run `jupyter notebook` as usual.
-To open the server to the outside world follow the instructions [here](http://jupyter-notebook.readthedocs.io/en/latest/public_server.html).
-Don't forget to generate the cert using OpenSSL first, and put
+To open the server to the outside world follow the instructions [here](http://jupyter-notebook.readthedocs.io/en/latest/public_server.html), which amount to the following:

 ```
 cd ~/.jupyter